mundimark/awesome-markdown-editors/README.md

 github: [`Cveinnt/LetsMarkdown.com`](https://github.com/Cveinnt/LetsMarkdown.com)) - 👨‍💻👩‍💻 Fast, minimal web editor that makes markdown editing collaborative and accessible to everyone.

-## Markdown Editors for Integration in Web Apps
+## WYSIWYG Markdown Editors for Integration in Web Apps

 Editors designed to be used by developers for use in websites and web apps.